avellanas/thehollowmen/README.md

 Testing uses karma, mocha, chai, sinon, ngMidwayTester libraries.

 ### The Modules
-The app has 2 feature modules and depends on a series of external modules and custom but cross-app modules
+The app has 3 feature modules and depends on a series of external modules and custom but cross-app modules

 ```
 app --> [
+        app.poem
         app.layout,
         app.core --> [
 			ngAnimate,